doobah/icepack/README.md

   - If the type is Type:
     - Category ID = 8 [byte]
 - The number of objects [int]
-- For each reference-type object, include some metadata used to pre-instantiate the object:
+- For each object, include some metadata used to pre-instantiate the object:
   - The object's type ID [uint]
   - If the object is an immutable type:
     - The value of the object [?]